 For fair skin with cool undertones

 Fun fact: The paler your complexion, the lighter you can go with your hair color.
-"Cool blonde shades (like platinum and baby blonde) are great on porcelain skin," says Georgiou.
-And you'll want to avoid overly warm tones, like golds, coppers, and caramel, which can look unnatural.
-"Michelle Williams has a very pale cool complexion, so very light, icy blonde works perfectly on her.
+“Cool blond shades (like platinum and baby blond) are great on porcelain skin,” says Georgiou.
+And you’ll want to avoid overly warm tones, like golds, coppers, and caramel, which can look unnatural.
+“Michelle Williams has a very pale cool complexion, so very light, icy blond works perfectly on her.
 The reason I love this is because it also contrasts beautifully with her brown eye color.
-It shows that, contrary to popular belief, you don't need to have blue eyes and also pale skin to wear this tone," says Hill.
+It shows that, contrary to popular belief, you don’t need to have blue eyes and also pale skin to wear this tone,” says Hill.
 Considering a deeper hue?
-Matt King, colorist at Fox & Jane in San Diego, suggests dark red violets and jewel-toned colors, such as rich true red, solid jet (blue) black, and dark deep brown.
-These are the 15 hair terms you need to know before your next salon visit.
+Matt King, a colorist at Fox & Jane in San Diego, suggests dark red violets and jewel-toned colors, such as rich true red, solid jet (blue) black, and dark deep brown.

 For fair skin with warm undertones